March ’20 through August ’21

 Unspecified balloon person hanging from street lamp

 New York is going through a renaissance; a golden age for contrarians, Catholics, and chimera-denialists.
-On the occasion of his first trip outside the city in a year and a half, Dean Kissick reflects on all that’s happened in the interim.
+On his first trip outside the city in a year and a half, Dean Kissick reflects on all that’s happened in the interim.

 I’m leaving New York City for the first time since February last year so thought I’d write about some things that have changed.
 When I saw the trees blooming in spring, the rose bushes on Thompson, baby sparrows, I remembered last year’s blooms and felt grateful to have made it back again, but also a great nostalgia for that lost city of death, that empty city of sirens and lights.
 I miss ghost-town Times Square at night, surrounded by giant glaring LED screens of advertising and encouragement, with no-one else around but a few quite frightening characters.
 But Times Square is a lot of fun now, it’s great.
 You might have heard about shootings of bystanders in the daytime, and it sounds like it’s hell, but it’s not.
 Before I didn’t like it, two years ago when it was full of tourists, it was a horrible place to go.
 It was far more hellish back then.
 Now it’s just full of Americans hanging out.
 All hanging out listening to music, songs booming out everywhere, masked dancing figures, entertainers in costumes and body paint dancing around, or standing perfectly still, many of whom appear on-edge or deranged, as entertainers should be, hustling for money but also just randomly flipping out on people.
 On the sidewalk people are mixing and selling cocktails from foldout tables, but also, right across from them, you might see a guy hawking his own medicines, reminding us that not all proteins are good for us with big cardboard street collages that say,